AdsophicSolutions/AppBlocks.Autofac/src/AppBlocks.Autofac/articles/examples.md

 Examples to get you started on AppBlocks.Autofac are available [here](https://github.com/AdsophicSolutions/AppBlocks.Autofac.Examples).
 Some topics covered in the examples are

-* Quick Start - Get started on AppBlocks
+* Quick Start - Get started on AppBlocks.
+Please note - Video is out of date.
+Current implementation supports generic logging.
+Logging configuration declaration works differently in the new version

 [![Quick Start](~/images/AppBlocks.QuickStart.png)](https://youtu.be/uaYBKY9dMQk "AppBlocks Quick Start")